 Everything that gets published, whether or not you have a third party working on the content, is released under the name of your firm—and often with the by-line of a senior partner.
 Quality is an extremely important factor; in every single piece of content, online or off, you want to sound knowledgeable, approachable, and, above all, competent.

 Quality counts.
-Some digital marketers who are unfamiliar with the legal industry will attempt to cut corners on content quality to offer you a lower quote and subsequently producing sub-par content that is rushed out the door.
+Some digital marketers who are unfamiliar with the legal industry will attempt to cut corners on content quality to offer you a lower quote.
+These ‘low-balls’ invariably produce sub-par content for the sake of quantity.

 2. Content Must Maintain Accuracy & Authenticity.